NaturalIntelligence/fast-xml-parser/README.md

 ### Worth to mention

-- **[निम्न (NIMN)](https://github.com/nimndata/spec)** : Save up to 85% network bandwidth and storage space.
+- **[BigBit standard)](https://github.com/amitguptagwl/bigbit)** : A standard which defines some numeric data format to store a number of any size in less space without precision loss.
-- **[imglab](https://github.com/NaturalIntelligence/imglab)** : Speedup and simplify image labeling / annotation process online.
+- **[imglab](https://github.com/NaturalIntelligence/imglab)** : Speedup and simplify image labeling / annotation.
 Supports multiple formats, one click annotation, easy interface and much more.
+There are more than 800 users annotate apprx 20k images every month.
 - **[अनुमार्गक (anumargak)](https://github.com/NaturalIntelligence/anumargak)** : The fastest and simple router for node js web frameworks.
 - [stubmatic](https://github.com/NaturalIntelligence/Stubmatic) : A stub server to mock behaviour of HTTP(s) / REST / SOAP services.
 You can also mock binary formats.
 - [मुनीम (Muneem)](https://github.com/muneem4node/muneem) : A webframework made for all team members.